Cen92/lego-language/readme.md

-TL is a programming language from tutorials on ANTLR
+TL is a programming language from tutorials on ANTLR.
+It will eventually be implemented for programming Lego Mindstomrs!